 You can additionally use each photo on your website, either in blog posts or static pages.
 A bonus step would be to link out to that page on the Google post you create for it.
 Remember, it’s all about keeping that SEO juice flowing through your Google properties to your website.

 Add location relevance to your photos by geotagging them.
 To do this, mark down the GPS coordinates of your business or city center.
 Then, using a tool like EXIF Pilot, simply edit your latitude and longitude coordinates accordingly.

 Save the image file and viola!
 Your image will now tell Google of its exact location, helping you improve your map rankings around that vicinity.

 In case you haven’t heard, press releases are a nice way to get your brand out there, plus they have a bit of inherent SEO value as well.

 One trick of the trade is to publish your press release and provide a link to it within a Google post.
 You’ll preferably want to use an image from your press release in that post, and a NAP citation again too.

 Certain GMB types contain a products section, allowing you to post photos and descriptions of your main product offerings.

 This is a great opportunity to provide relevant photos for each item and push even more relevance for your brand.

-Some sources claim you should be creating Google Posts at minimum once every 7 days, but the main takeaway is that Google will reward you for using their products and features.
+Some sources claim you should be creating Google Posts at a minimum once every 7 days, but the main takeaway is that Google will reward you for using their products and features.
 The more often you use them the better.